lingzhou0/math412-fall2025/README.md

 | Final Report       | 39.5%  | due Dec 4          |
 | Presentation + Q&A | 40%    | Dec 4              |

 No exams.
-Collaboration encouraged (see syllabus for details).
+Collaboration on course projects is encouraged (see syllabus for details).

 ---

 ## Final Project

-A substantial research or application project applying TDA.
-Options include:
+The final project is your opportunity to **apply or explore Topological Data Analysis (TDA)** in depth.
+Possible directions include:

-* Analyze a real or synthetic dataset using TDA methods
+* **Applied:** Analyze a real or synthetic dataset using TDA methods

-* Explore or extend theoretical aspects of persistent homology
+* **Theoretical:** Explore or extend an idea related to persistent homology

-* Survey recent research (NeurIPS/ICML/ICLR papers)
+* **Survey:** Summarize and discuss recent research on a chosen TDA topic

-Work individually or in groups of ≤3.
-Graduate students are expected to submit longer reports.
+Projects may be completed **individually or in groups of up to three**.
-Templates are available on [Overleaf](https://www.overleaf.com/read/bwdqbcxvdmtw).
+Group projects are expected to show greater scope or depth.
+**Graduate students** should submit proportionally longer reports.

 ---

 ## Use of AI Tools

-You may use AI tools (e.g., ChatGPT, Copilot) for **idea generation or debugging**, but:
+AI tools (e.g., ChatGPT, Copilot) may be used for **idea generation, debugging, or background learning**, but:

-* All submitted work must reflect **your own understanding**
+* All work must reflect **your own understanding**.

-* Copy-paste of AI output is not allowed
+* **Copying or lightly editing** AI-generated output is **NOT** allowed.

-* Significant AI use must be **acknowledged** in your report
+* You should be able to **explain** any submitted work.

+* If AI tools were used, include a short **acknowledgment** in your proposal/report explaining how they were used.

 ---